reubano/ckanutils/README.md

 datastore_id|text
 hash|text

-By default the hash table resource will be placed the package `hash_table`.
-CKAN Utils will create this package if it doesn't exist.
+By default the hash table resource will be placed in the package `hash_table`.
+CKAN-Utils will create this package if it doesn't exist.
 Optionally, you can set the hash table package in the command line with the `-H, --hash-table` option, or in a Python file as the `hash_table` keyword argument to `api.CKAN`.

 Examples: